carise/ml-zoomcamp-capstone2/README.md

 The model trained on ResNet50 is more accurate than the CNN trained only on the data set (98% vs 69% validation accuracy).
 Loss is also better, 0.08 vs 0.77.
 Precision, recall, and F1 score were higher for the ResNet50 model.

 The one thing I am not sure about is why the validation accuracy for the ResNet50 trained model is so low (25-30%).
-I'll revisit that later.
+I ran out of time to work on it, so I'll revisit that later.

 ## Deployment

-* Export the final model
+* Export the final model in TFLite format
 * Put training code in `train.py`
 * Local and cloud deployment (details below)

-# Running the code
+## Running the code

 The commands provided in this README have been tested in MacOS (`pipenv`) and WSL2 Ubuntu (`pip`).

-## Git LFS
+### Git LFS
 You might need to install git-lfs.
 See [Git-LFS](https://git-lfs.com/) for more info.

-## Install dependencies
+### Install dependencies

 Prerequisites: Python 3.11+, `pipenv`